wolfSSL/nxp-appcodehub/dm-wolftpm-wolfssl-tls-with-zephyr/README.md

 3. Set the `STATIC_IPV4_ADDR` macro to your desired IP, by default it is set to `192.168.1.70`.
 Make sure the IP you choose does not cause a conflict on your network.

 4. Set the `STATIC_IPV4_GATEWAY` macro to your network's gateway.
-Usally this is `192.168.1.1` on home networks, however this could not always be the case.
-This is usally the IP of your primary network router.
+Usually this is `192.168.1.1` on home networks, however this could not always be the case.
+This is usually the IP of your primary network router.

 5. Set the `STATIC_IPV4_NETMASK` macro to your needs.
 Generally `255.255.255.0` for most use cases.